duleorlovic/aws_tips/README.md

 https://aws.amazon.com/blogs/storage/using-aws-snowball-to-migrate-data-to-amazon-s3-glacier-for-long-term-storage/
 AWS SMS server migration service does not have relation to shownball edge (distractor).
+For streaming use Amazon Kinesis Data Streams and Firehose.

 For hybrid service you can use Aws Direct Connect (dedicated network connection to AWS from on premise center) or AWS Storage gateway (used to connect data, ie